evheus/evheus.github.io/README.md

 UC Berkeley, Applied Math with Concentration in Computer Science / evheus@gmail.com / New York, NY

-**Interests:** Footy :soccer:, trading, and financial modelling.
-Macro modelling, regime-switching, distributed systems, and learning.
-Also like to ski and cook.
+**Interests:** Soccer, financial modelling, distributed systems, trading and markets.
+Also like to ski and to cook.

 **Models:**
 - Bull/Bear market indicator.
 Using unemployment, inflation, equity valuations, ISM, private sector balances, and yield curves.
 - Bear market rally long puts system.
 Using volume, momentum, volatility term structure, and vol predictive models.
 - Vol of Vol timing.
 - Joel Greenblatt's magic model with simple trend and downside vol scaling.
-- Working on discounted secondary-offering models.
+- Post discounted secondary-offering drift.

 **Interesting questions:**
 - How do we find evidence that security X leads security Y, is delayed correlation worth betting on?